-The Diocese’s Creation Care Task Force works to promote and assist parishes with environmental sustainability and responsibility in our faith communities and neighborhoods.
+The Diocese’s Creation Care Task Committee to promote and assist parishes with environmental sustainability and responsibility in our faith communities and neighborhoods.
 As part of this undertaking, the Task Force discerned a call for the diocese to take part in the Anglican Communion Forest initiative and as a first step in participating in the initiative, introduced the resolution “On Planting Trees to Celebrate Special Occasion” at the 2023 Diocesan Convention inviting parishes to plant and care for trees to commemorate birthdays, baptisms, confirmations, weddings, and in honor of loved ones.

 While our diocese is located in the Chesapeake Bay Watershed area with two beautiful river systems, our geography covers a range of urban, suburban, and rural parishes with vastly different local conditions.
 Because of this geographic diversity, our churches need flexibility to adapt Creation Care ministries to their unique local conditions.
 The Communion Forest initiative gives individual congregations opportunities to follow their hearts, feeding birds and animals under great pressure from city and suburban encroachment, planting fruit trees and bushes to supplement existing food banks with fresh produce, and mitigating the world’s most devastating losses of trees, forests and wildlife.

 The Anglican Communion Forest initiative is a global call to action in response to biodiversity loss, human suffering, economic instability, and social inequity.
 The Task Force believes this project will inspire our parishes to develop ministries that protect and restore local habitat, and encourage parishes to love and pray for all God’s creation.

 - Celebrate a Season of Creation using these liturgical resources